gerard-bisama/openhie-openhim-mediator-fhir-sync/README.md

 # openhie-openhim-mediator-fhir-sync
 The mediator synchronizes data between two fhir repository servers.
-It pulls Practitioner from a first server (Public Test Serve : http://fhirtest.uhn.ca/ or any type of Restful FHIR Server), validate them and push them it the local FHIR JPA Server that stores   resource on the local database (MySQL).
+It pulls Practitioner resources from a first server (Public Test Serve : http://fhirtest.uhn.ca/ or any type of Restful FHIR Server), validate them and push them it the local FHIR JPA Server that stores   resource on the local database (MySQL).
 The data model format is based on STU3.
 Practitioner covers all individuals who are engaged in the healthcare process and healthcare-related services as part of their formal responsibilities and this Resource is used for attribution of activities and responsibilities to these individuals.

 #Getting started guide